 Physical Conflict (Adult) (Elementary Age) / 03 - A student who engages in unacceptable behavior or conduct which is disruptive to the educational process and results in physical conflict, including pushing, pulling, shoving, or striking an adult.

 Behaviors that result in physical conflict may be the result of difficulties with sensory processing, reaction to perceived or minor provocation, or retaliatory or defensive actions due to interpersonal/group dynamics.
 Said behavior does not constitute a fight, physical attack, aggravated battery, or other serious breach of conduct.

-Physical Conflict (Student) (Elementary Age) / 02 - A student who engages in unacceptable behavior or conduct which is disruptive to the educational process and results in physical conflict, including pushing, pulling, shoving, or striking another student.
+Physical Conflict (Student) (Elementary Age) / 02 - A

+student who engages in unacceptable behavior or conduct which is disruptive to the educational process and results in physical conflict, including pushing, pulling, shoving, or striking another student.
 Behaviors that result in physical conflict may be the result of difficulties with sensory processing, reaction to perceived or minor provocation, or retaliatory or defensive actions due to interpersonal/group dynamics.
 Said behavior does not constitute a fight, physical attack, aggravated battery, or other serious breach of conduct.

-Profanity/Obscene/Abusive Language / 08 - The act of using any profane, vulgar, or unnecessary crude utterance or gesture, whether directed toward a classmate, staff member, teacher, administrator, and volunteer, or merely done overtly.
+Profanity/Obscene/Abusive Language / 08 - The act of using any profane, vulgar, or unnecessary crude utterance or gesture. whether directed toward a classmate, staff member, teacher, administrator, and volunteer, or merely done overtly.

-Repeated Misconduct / 09 - Student misconduct that is chronic or continual even after the implementation of interventions and consequences.
+Repeated Misconduct / 09 - Student misconduct that tends to seriously disrupt the school, school function, or extracurricular program or activity.
+Behavior that is chronic or continual even after the implementation of interventions and consequences.